GilesStrong/lumin/README.md

 ### Why is LUMIN called LUMIN?

-Aside from being a recursive accronym (and therefore the best kind of accronym) lumin is short for 'luminosity'.
+Aside from being a recursive acronym (and therefore the best kind of acronym) lumin is short for 'luminosity'.
 In high-energy physics, the integrated luminosity of the data collected by an experiment is the main driver in the results that analyses obtain.
 With the paradigm shift towards multivariate analyses, however, improved methods can be seen as providing 'artificial luminosity'; e.g. the gain offered by some DNN could be measured in terms of the amount of extra data that would have to be collected to achieve the same result with a more traditional analysis.
 Luminosity can also be connected to the fact that LUMIN is built around the python version of Torch.

 ### Who develops LUMIN